-Challenger, the second shuttle of the United States' NASA Space program, was built in 1982 and flew nine missions successfully.
-The successful run ended in 1986 with Shuttle mission 51-L. On 28 January 1986, after several days of technical problems and bad weather delays, the Challenger Space Shuttle, manned by a seven member crew, took off from the Kennedy Space Center.
-Seventy three seconds later, as the gathered crowd and millions of television viewers worldwide watched dumbstruck, it exploded mid-air as the people watched helplessly.
+It flew nine missions successfully.
+The successful run ended in 1986 with Shuttle mission 51-L. On 28 January 1986, after days of technical problems and bad weather delays, the Challenger Space Shuttle, manned by a seven member crew, took off from the Kennedy Space Center.
+Seventy three seconds later, it exploded mid-air as the people watched helplessly.

 Reason of Failure